Instructions

 8. Set aside 2 tablespoons milk mixture.

-9. Add remaining milk mixture to flour mixture and, using rubber spatula, fold together until almost no dry bits of flour remain.
+mixture and, using rubber spatula, fold together until almost no dry

 10. Transfer dough to well-floured counter and gather into ball.